magento/magento2-page-builder/docs/create-basic-content-type/step-5-add-styles.md

 </field>
 ```

-However, this method puts the burden on the end-user to know what CSS class names they can enter.
-Even if we give them the name of the classes that can be used, there is the problem of entry errors like misspellings and a variety of other entry problems.
+However, this method puts the burden on the end-user to know and successfully enter the valid CSS class names.
 So we will not use this method.

 Instead, we will use a simple `selector` to define and limit the color options available to end-users for coloring our Quote text, as shown here: